 Influence: Being able to influence one's own and the group's work and direction.
 All members listen and are mentally present when communicating.
 Everyone should have an experience of having equal time on the "stage" when the working day is over.

 We work with these five elements in the Teamhouse.
 To best help the team to a more efficient everyday life, we have developed an online team evaluator with questions linked to the five elements we've told about.
 Here the team gets a status on how the group perceives itself.
 How good or bad we are on the five team elements.
-This is team evaluation that provides the same insight about the group that we can offer individual members through Insights Discovery or Colorful Team Types, or by using other preference-based personal profiles.
-But now with the team as a starting point.

 The next step is to gather the team for a day where we first go through the theoretical backdrop around the five elements.
 We look at the results, discuss and look ahead.
 The team will agree on the road together.
 This is an interactive process where everyone will be aware of each other's perception of the team.